junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Senate amendment agreed to: Amendment SA 769 agreed to in Senate by Unanimous Consent.
 - 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 769 proposed by Senator Wicker for Senator Fischer.(consideration: CR S4819; text: CR S4819)
 - 2017-08-03 — Senate amendment submitted
+- 2017-08-04 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Energy and Commerce.